Call for Papers

-- A conference and journal track in which publication in the journal is complemented by an annual conference where accepted papers are presented.
+- A conference + journal track in which publication in the journal is complemented by an annual conference where accepted articles are presented.
 The conference associated with the first issue of JCLS will take place on June 1-3, 2022 at Technical University of Darmstadt, Germany.
-The present Call for papers concerns this track.
+The present call concerns this track.

-- A journal-only track, with papers published in a rolling issue, for which a separate call will be issued in early 2022.
+- A journal-only track, with articles published in a rolling issue, for which a separate call will be issued in 2022.

 Call for Papers for the First Issue

 JCLS explicitly takes into account the diversity of literary traditions across the world's cultures and languages and encourages scholars of all languages and literatures to submit articles about computational methods for the analysis of literary texts and their contexts, be they cultural, social, historical, or performative, for instance.

 Possible topics of contributions include but are not limited to:

 - Modeling in and for Computational Literary Studies,

 - Building literary corpora,

 - Annotation of texts,

 - Identifying common patterns and/or groupings of literary texts,